top of page

 Specialist Advanced Levels Available

-Coursework will be evaluated by a Connective Strength associate.
-Charges apply.
+• Coursework will be evaluated by a Connective Strength associate.
+A £165 fee applies.